duncantmiller/redwoodpowerfund.com/src/_posts/2024-05-08-data-collection-methodologies-for-ai-driven-robotics.md

 As we look ahead, the rapid growth in capabilities of generative AI as it relates to language has direct implications in the growth of capabilities of robotics.
 Integrating even more advanced AI capabilities promises to further enhance the autonomous and adaptable functions of robots, rapidly making them even more capable and flexible over time.

-RoZero Labs is committed to pushing the boundaries of what's possible in robotic automation.
+Rose City Robotics is committed to pushing the boundaries of what's possible in robotic automation.
 By integrating sophisticated data collection systems like UMI, teleoperation with ALOHA and our Apple Vision Pro app into our workflow, we empower forward looking businesses to transform their operations with smart, safe, and efficient robotic assistants.
 For a consultation or demonstration, [reach out](/contact) to us today.